drsagher/MVIT/Courses/Introduction_to_Python_Programming/Lesson_03/Readme.md

 **Note:** Python uses indentation (typically 4 spaces) to define code block scope.

 #### 2. Comparison Operators
-Comparison operators compare values and return a boolean result.
-They are commonly used in conditional statements.

-Below is a markdown table for **Comparison Operators in Python**, formatted for a GitHub `README.md` file.
-The table includes the operator, description, and an example for each comparison operator.

-## Comparison Operators in Python

 Comparison operators are used to compare values in Python, returning a boolean result (`True` or `False`).
 They are commonly used in conditional statements to control program flow.

 | Operator | Description                  | Example          |